rjboer/PMFS/docs/FUNCTIONS.md

 Replaces the package's LLM client and returns the previous one.

 ### AnalyzeAttachment
-Uploads and analyses a file using the configured client.
+Uploads and analyzes a file using the configured client.

 ### Ask
 Sends a prompt to the configured client and returns the response.